fishcus/KAP-manual/en/config/pushdown/pushdown_sparksql.en.md

 Spark Thrift support Hive JDBC driver, through which applications with JDBC interface can access Spark to query data.

+If you need pushdown to 3rd Party SparkSQL, you must have a Spark Thrift Server.
 ####Download Hive JDBC Driver

 1. According to the hive version of hadoop cluster download [hive-jdbc-version.jar](hive-jdbc.jarhttps://mvnrepository.com/artifact/org.apache.hive/hive-jdbc).
 Be sure to use the JDBC version not to be higher than the hive version of the cluster.